 Bottom-up Approach in the Transition to Natural Gas-Free Living: PEOPLE Case-Study in the Netherlands

-As the first PEOPLE Learning Cycle is launched, we are thrilled to present our Dutch case-study.
+As the first PEOPLE Learning Cycle is launched, we are thrilled to present our case study in the Netherlands.
 Mentored jointly by PEOPLE partner organisations the Vrije Universiteit Amsterdam and company Alliander, a team of four students will have the opportunity to work on this exciting, industry- and environment-relevant case.

 Curious about how the student teams in the Netherlands, the Czech Republic, Slovenia, and the United Kingdom will use their knowledge, apply people-centred development approaches and techniques, which new skills they will acquire through the learning process designed by the PEOPLE project?
 Make sure to join our Facebook community, follow us on Twitter @PEOPLEprojectEU, or check our website News section for updates.
 Visit this site to learn more about our Learning Cycles, or get in touch with us at info(at)people-project.net.